CSC394/Project/README.md

 Next run the command:

-Unix/OSX: './gradlew build'
+Unix/OSX: ''' ./gradlew build '''

-Windows: 'gradlew build'
+Windows: ''' gradlew build '''

 You will see it download a bunch of dependencies.
 This is normal.

 Next, enter:

-Unix/OSX: './gradlew bootRun'
+Unix/OSX: ''' ./gradlew bootRun '''

-Windows: 'gradlew bootRun'
+Windows: '''gradlew bootRun'''

 Wait until you see a line that mentions Tomcat has started on port 8080.